 Have you ever have one those "I could have been killed" moments on a vacation?
 Or "What the hell was I thinking"?

 Mid-week, we decided to visit the lodge's private beach.

 The area is about 150 feet long (half a football field) with palms and large boulders on either side.

 This day, we had the whole beach to ourselves.

-The waves just seemed so "chill" coming in, well after I was out about 20 feet, the waves changed- grabbed me, picked me up, turned me upside down and threw me onto the beach.
-I was weightless, if just few seconds.
+Well after I was out about 20 feet, the waves changed- grabbed me, picked me up, turned me upside down and threw me onto the beach.
+I was weightless, if just for a few seconds.
 Okay, I'm thinking, that was unusual, HA!

 I'm An Idiot.

-I just giggled a bit, brushed myself off and waded out again.
+I giggled a bit, brushed myself off and waded out.

 The rest of the evening was removing sand out of every crevice of my body.
 The ear sand stayed with me, a good 3 days.

-Here is the calm side of the beach, at the lodge, should have stayed in the Hammock.
+Below is a picture of the calm side of the beach, should have stayed in the Hammock.